anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw7.md

 This kind of sneaky user is engaged in what is known as a [buffer overflow attack](https://owasp.org/www-community/attacks/Buffer_overflow_attack).
 In this assignment, you are going to play the role of buffer-overflow attacker.
 In the process, you'll get more familiar with the way function calling works at the assembly language level.

 ## What to do
-1. **Get your attack target.** Fill out the form at [http://cs208.mathcs.carleton.edu:1866/](http://cs208.mathcs.carleton.edu:1866/) to download your `targetN.tar file`.
+1. **Get your attack target with Safari/Firefox.** Fill out the form at [http://cs208u.mathcs.carleton.edu:1866/](http://cs208u.mathcs.carleton.edu:1866/) to download your `targetN.tar file`.
 This file is analogous to the `zooN.tar` file you obtained during the the [zoo-escape assignment](hw6).
+Chrome does weird things and doesn't always work, Safari or Firefox works as far as we can tell.
-2. **Move your `targetN.tar` file to mantis** and expand it there (with `tar xvf targetN.tar`).
+2. **Move your `targetN.tar` file to mantis** and expand it there (with `tar -xvf targetN.tar`).
 The `targetN.tar` file contains a whole bunch of files, some of which you will not need because we're doing only a portion of the original lab.
 The files you will need are:
     * `ctarget` — the executable program that you will attack.
 This program is vulnerable to code injection attacks.
     * `ctarget.phaseN` for N = 1, 2, and 3 — files where you can put your solutions to the phases as you work (analogous to the `passcodes.txt` file from the zoo assignment).
     * `cookie.txt` — an 8-digit hex code that you will use as a unique identifier in your attacks.
     * `hex2raw` — a utility program that will help you to generate attack strings.
 Ignore `rtarget*` and `farm.c`

-3. **Complete each phage:** For each phase, you'll want to follow these substeps:
+3. **Complete each phase:** For each phase, you'll want to follow these substeps:
     * Read about the phase. ([Phase1](#phase-1-make-ctarget-call-the-wrong-function), [Phase2](#phase-2-make-ctarget-call-the-wrong-function-with-an-int-parameter), [Phase3](#phase-3-make-ctarget-call-the-wrong-function-with-a-string-parameter))
     * Use `gdb` (and [gcc for some phases](#appendix-b-generating-byte-codes)) to figure out what bytes you want to write into (and past) the input buffer so as to corrupt the stack frame in whatever way is required to achieve your goal.
     * Store the bytes you want to input as space-delimited bytes (2 hexadecimal digits each) in the `ctarget.phaseN` file (with `N` for whichever phase you're working on).